Wednesday, January 23, 2013

 "Bloodflower Sermon" concerns the dark fact the homeless millions in our communities, but speaks finally to the supposition that the light of virtue, the light of truth, leads us not to Heaven but merely rids us of the veils of self-constructed mythologies we've sustained our daily lives with the clever rationalizations we've decorated the walls of Plato's Cave and shows us for what we really are, instinct-driven creatures given a gift of free will with which we could do great good or worsen the state of things of the planet, The echoes Delmore Schwartz beautifully, succinctly; Hummer suggests that in the raw state of nature, bereft of things and self-assurance, we find ourselves waiting to be judged.
 It is a calculus we dread, a trip no one truly wants to take.

 Saturday, January 5, 2013

 A lovely lyric for a cold, final day of a year that hadn't turned out as one hoped.
 Hardy's rhymes have the grace of being strong and lean, achieving both pacing and impact.
-There is an efficiency here that, aided with the purposeful emphasis of end rhymes composed of everyday things, the poem evokes the musing of someone who is in the grip of a bad mood that threatens to fester into a spiraling cynicism.
-Hardy is, of course, not committing philosophy here, nor constructing metaphors to describe unknowable metaphysics as to the actual composition of mood and personality.
+There is an efficiency here that, aided with the purposeful emphasis of end rhymes composed of everyday things, the poem evokes the musing of someone in the grip of a bad mood that threatens to fester into a spiraling cynicism.
+Hardy is, of course, not committing philosophy here nor constructing metaphors to describe unknowable metaphysics as to the actual composition of mood and personality.